 Since being put into operation, the facility’s operators have reported they are extremely satisfied with the performance of the new evaporator versus their old evaporation system.

 The enhanced performance of the new system is due to the use of new turbofan technology, as compared to the more restrictive high-speed MVR compressor that this new evaporator replaced.
-For more information on how this updated technology can enhance productivity, efficiency and safety in your operation, visit our blog or download our white paper, “MVR Evaporator Upgrades: High-Speed Compressor & Turbofan Replacements for Improved Reliability and Performance.”
+For more information on how this updated technology can enhance productivity, efficiency and safety in your operation, watch a related webinar, visit our blog or download our white paper, “MVR Evaporator Upgrades: High-Speed Compressor & Turbofan Replacements for Improved Reliability and Performance.”